Ismalf/Darkaloid/README.md

 A dark theme for brackets!

-Cold colour palette with some nice little focus colouring and decolouring!
+Cold colour palette with a focus colouring and decolouring effect!
 While you keep the mouse over the code area it will be coloured, move your mouse to another place and the color is gone!

 # LICENSE